ZazaGdev/DataGrid/docs/README.md

   {
     data: "name",
     title: "Name",
-    actions: false  // No action icons in this column }
+    actions: false, // No action icons in this column },
 ]
 ```